bicepjai/myclasses/2017/udacity-ml/capstone/project/proposal.md

 	6. Very Deep Convolutional Networks for Text Classification [8]
 	7. Character-level Convolutional Networks for Text Classification [9]
 	8. Distributed Representations of Sentences and Documents [10]
-	9. Semantic Compositionality through Recursive Matrix-Vector Spaces [11]
+	9. Medical Text Classification using Convolutional Neural Networks [11]

 More research papers that will be referenced or used as influence for new models in the project are